|Emergency Medicine Weekly Conference|

 Morbidity & Mortality

 Continuous Quality Improvement

-- Faculty cover ED, residents are released to attend
+- Faculty cover the ED so that residents are released to attend conference

-- Residents have access to a comprehensive medical library, computers, scanners, for preparing their presentations
+- Residents have access to a comprehensive medical library and electronic resources as they prepare their lecture materials

 Advanced Airway Lab